-Shadow play, also known as shadow puppetry, is an ancient form of storytelling and entertainment, which uses flat articulated cut-out figures, ‘shadow puppets’, which are held between a source of light and a translucent screen or scrim.
+Shadow play, or shadow puppetry, is an ancient form of storytelling and entertainment, which uses flat articulated cut-out figures, ‘shadow puppets’, which are held between a source of light and a translucent screen.

 The cut-out shapes of the puppets sometimes include translucent color or other types of detailing.
 Various effects can be achieved by moving both the puppets and the light source.
 A talented puppeteer can make the figures appear to walk, dance, fight, nod and laugh.